seandstewart/bardly/bardly/plays/romances/the-tempest/uncut.md

 **ANTONIO**
 She that is queen of Tunis; she that dwells
 Ten leagues beyond man's life; she that from Naples
-Can have no note, unless the sun were post--
+Can have no note, unless the sun were post
-The man i' the moon's too slow--till new-born chins
+(The man i' the moon's too slow) till new-born chins
 Be rough and razorable; she that--from whom?
 We all were sea-swallow'd, though some cast again,
 And by that destiny to perform an act